jays-codes/reactive-programming/README.md

 proj: reactive-sandbox

+- created FileServiceImpl to apply reactive principles to a non-reactive code base; FileServiceImpl2 is a refactored version of FileServiceImpl
 - tested block() for synchronous execution
 - created WILD demo on writing non-blocking IO running external service client, and calling a "resource intensive" method (takes at least 1 second to execute) 100 times in a loop.
 - created AbstractHttpClient - template for reactive http client: HttpClient, LoopResources; created ExternalServiceClient using AbstractHttpClient, getProductName() that return a Mono<String>